 Till now we have discussed Create a Record, Time-dependent action and Update records using the Process Builder.
 In this article, I am going to discuss another business scenario where you can use Process builder i.e. Clone a record.
-Process builder runs in the system mode and Flow runs in user mode.
+Process Builder runs in the system mode and Flow runs in user mode.
 Let’s start with a business use case

 Steve Cartwright is working as a System administrator at Universal Containers (UC).
 He has received a requirement to auto create a new Opportunity (Similar to an old record) whenever an Opportunity is successfully closed and set the Close date for new Opportunity to 120 days from old opportunity’s close date.

 Solution for the above business requirement

 There are multiple solutions possible for the above business scenario.
 You can either use Apex trigger, a combination of Flow and Process Builder, and few more.
 We will use Process Builder to solve the above business requirement.
 This is just one level cloning, if you want to implement deep clone (Multilevel cloning) then you have to use Flow or Apex code.
 This article will help you to understand the way to clone a record using Process Builder and concept to use dynamic date in the Process Builder.
 Follow the below instructions to create a Process for the above business requirement

 1. Unlike Workflow rule, Process builder doesn’t allow you to use dynamic date on a field update (i.e. Update Records action).
 For this we have to create a custom formula field 120 After RCD on Opportunity object as shown in the following screenshot